Applications for M.A. Programs starting in Fall 2019 are now open

 Checklist of required documents

-- Official university transcripts from all institutions attended.
-Applicants must have earned a minimum grade point average of 3.0 or equivalent
+Official university transcripts from all post-secondary institutions attended.
+Applicants must have earned a minimum grade point average of 3.0 or equivalent and a bachelor's degree.

-- A motivation letter (minimum 700 words) that explains your interest in the M.A.
-Program and your career goals
+A motivation letter (minimum 700 words) that explains your career goals and interest in the relevant M.A. program

 All admissions decisions are conditional on receiving official/original documents:

-- Official Final Transcripts must show the final GPA, a complete list of courses, and date/description of degree conferred.
-To be official, they must be delivered in a sealed envelope or via certified PDF.
-For international students, official documents may be shown and photocopied in person.
+Official Final Transcripts must show the final GPA, a complete list of courses, and date/description of degree conferred.
+To be official, U.S. and Canadian transcripts must be delivered in a sealed envelope or via certified PDF.
+For students of international universities, official documents may be shown and photocopied in person.

 Letters of Recommendation

-Students applying by the February 1st deadline will receive a decision notification via email no later than March 1st, 2018.
-When rolling, completed applications will receive a decision within two weeks of the final interview.
+Students applying by the February 1st deadline for the program scholarship will receive a decision notification via email no later than March 1st, 2019.
+When rolling, completed applications will receive a decision within one month of the final interview.

-Non-EU citizens and residents must apply for a student visa upon acceptance.
+Non-EU/EEA citizens and residents must apply for a student visa upon acceptance.
 The necessary documentation will be provided to each accepted student once the deposit has been paid.
 It is the student's responsibility to ensure the student visa is obtained before arriving in Italy.
-As it may take several weeks to obtain an appointment with the local Italian Consulate, appointments should be made no later than May 15th.
-Contact your admissions counselor if any problems arise during the process.
+As it may take several weeks to obtain an appointment with the local Italian Consulate, we recommend that appointments be made no later than May 15th for a date no more than 90 days prior to the arrival date (26 August 2019), or June 29, 2019.
+Please contact your admissions counselor if any issues arise during the process.